briankassouf/vault-kubernetes-demo/2-configure-kubernetes.md

 service account with a role that gives it access to the TokenReview API.
 If not, this step can be skipped.

-The RBAC role is defined in in `vault-auth-rbac.yaml` and can be created with this command:
+The RBAC role is defined in `vault-auth-rbac.yaml` and can be created with this command:

 ```